glaumar/QRookie/README.md

 > ⚠️ *The MacOS Bundle is automatically build using github action and is not signed or notarized*

-> ⚠️ *The MacOS Bundle is currently missing icon themes*

 > ⚠️ *The MacOS Bundle does not include **java runtime**.
 If you want to use the `rename pkg` function, you need to install the java runtime additionally:*
 > ```shell
 > brew install java